Judi Alperin King, PhD

 Nikki is thrilled to be part of the Wily Network and is excited to share her energy and optimism, as well as her expertise and experience in higher education.
 She is committed to supporting Wily scholars in any way that would be meaningful to them.

 Financial Aid Coach

-Emma currently resides in Medford with two of her college best friends.
+Emma resides in Medford with two of her college best friends.

 Becca received her BA in Psychology and Mathematics from Hamilton College.
 She worked for Wediko Children’s Services as an Advocate Counselor at a transfer secondary school in the Bronx in New York City.
-Becca also worked three summers with Wediko at their residential summer camp for children with emotional, social and behavior issues: one as a Residential Counselor and two as a Program Coordinator.
+Becca also worked three summers with Wediko at the residential summer camp for children with emotional, social and behavior issues — one as a Residential Counselor and two as a Program Coordinator.
 During her undergraduate career, Becca worked at the Hamilton College Annual Fund as an intern.
-Becca joins the Wily team to continue to aid children and young adults attain their goals in their social, emotional and academic lives.
+Becca joins the Wily team to continue to help children and young adults attain their goals in their social, emotional and academic lives.

 Kathleen Culver, JD

-Kathleen has worked for the Wily Network as grants manager for the last three years.
-She enjoys working to support these resilient young people and is enthusiastic about Wily’s mission.
+Kathleen has worked for the Wily Network as grants manager since 2017.
+She enjoys supporting these resilient young people and is committed to Wily’s mission.

 Kathleen earned her B.A. at University of Notre Dame and her Juris Doctor from University of North Carolina at Chapel Hill.
 As a lawyer, Kathleen did legal research and writing and practiced employment law, where she represented both employers and employees.
 She lives with her husband, son and two daughters in Needham.
 She enjoys playing with her pets, reading and traveling.